-He has been employed for over two years by a global retailer in one of their stores near our home.
+He has been employed for over three years by a global retailer in one of their stores near our home.
 He works part-time and absolutely loves his job.
 The store employees have embraced him as one of their own and he has thrived in this supportive environment surrounded by good people who genuinely like and care about him.
 The store assigned Alex a longtime employee as his coach when he first began his job and this wonderful gentleman (along with other senior team members) ensures that Alex stays on track and receives the proper training he needs to be successful.

 Alex has found purpose and self-confidence in his work.
 At home he regales our family with stories about his day and interactions with customers, some of whom he knows from our church and the surrounding community.
 Alex takes his job seriously and is always on time.
 He works hard and follows the rules.
 Alex never complains about work.
 He offers to help other team members at work even if it is not his responsibility to do so.
 He takes pride in being a team member of this company and shares this pride with others he encounters outside of work.